 - i.
 Be of high quality in its design and construction and be set within an attractive environment; - ii.
 Be well-designed to ensure legibility of layout and the public realm including through the use of materials; - iii.
 Meet the needs of the community through accessible, inclusive and safe design including incorporating measures to reduce opportunities for crime; - iv.
 Prioritise active travel such as walking and cycling and sustainable transport such as public transport, and take opportunities to enhance recreational routes and public rights of way; - v.
 Incorporate green and blue infrastructure and biodiversity enhancements; - vi.
-Provide opportunities for both high quality private outdoor space and publicly accessible open and green space; - vii.
+Provide high quality private outdoor space and publicly accessible open and green space; - vii.
 Support and facilitate healthy eating including through the provision, where possible, of local and domestic food production such as allotments, community growing spaces and community orchards; - viii.
-Be supported by the necessary infrastructure; - X.viii.
-Take opportunities to increase community connectivity and social inclusion such as by providing spaces for the community to gather, socialise and interact; - x.ix.
-Take opportunities to improve the factors that can contribute to poor health and social inequalities such as noise, air quality, crime, access to education and employment, and local amenity, and access to open space and the countryside; and xi.x.
+Take opportunities to increase community connectivity and social inclusion such as by providing spaces for the community to gather, socialise and interact; - ix.
+Take opportunities to improve the factors that can contribute to poor health and social inequalities such as noise, air quality, crime, access to education and employment, local amenity, and access to open space and the countryside; and - x.
 Incorporate measures to provide resilience against the effects of climate change including overheating, flood risk and drought.